Australian Quarantine Regulations

 GOODS THAT MUST BE DECLARED

-AQIS will inspect the following items for signs of disease or insects.
-Treatment such as fumigation may be required (fees will be charged by AQIS) before importation is allowed.
+Quarantine officials will inspect the following items for signs of disease or insects.
+Treatment such as fumigation may be required (fees will be charged by the Department of Agriculture) before importation is allowed.

 - Wooden Items.
 Please note untreated wood items from untreated wood or bark is prohibited and will be destroyed by AQIS or treated.